Best Blue Marlin Fishing Destinations

 This archipelago is situated off the southwest coast of Portugal, this stunning destination is on top of a long-dormant volcano and surrounded by deep water that attracts many pelagic species to feed.
 One such species is the majestic Blue Marlin which is drawn here to feast on the many baitfish that can be found in these nutrient-rich waters.
 Madeira is widely regarded by some to be one of the top Blue Marlin destinations on the planet with some amazing fish being caught here year after year.

-Madeira has always been known for its superb Marlin fishing but you must go out there with the knowledge that not much else swim these waters.
-Unlike other destinations where there are many other species to keep you busy while trolling, Madeira really only offers the Marlin.
+Madeira has always been known as one of the best Blue Marlin fishing destinations for its superb fishing but you must go out there with the knowledge that not much else swim these waters.
+Unlike other destinations where there are many other species to keep you busy while trolling, Madeira really only offers the Marlin with species like White Marlin and Sailfish.
 Madeira enters the Marlin World cup each year and many times have come first so this helps cement its place in the world for one of the best places for the chance of a grander.

 When the Sportquest team are speaking to their customers about Madeira, they are always honest with them regarding how many fish get caught and it really is a place to visit if you have done big game fishing elsewhere and have caught your fair share of 200-300lb Marlin and want something a little bigger.
 Of course, you can visit this destination if you are new to the sport but be prepared as the time between fish can be sometimes fairly lengthy but well worth it when that rod screams and all hell breaks loose.